Is There A Link Between Inflammation And Depression?

 Exercise

-Reduce Stress
+Reduce stress

-Learning how to manage your stress can be essential when dealing with inflammation or depression.
+Learning how to manage your stress can be essential when addressing inflammation or depression.
 Effective ways of managing stress can include mindfulness and meditation.
 It can also be helpful to learn deep breathing techniques to help you during a stressful situation.
 Learning to control your breath may lower your blood pressure, which can help you manage your stress and reduce inflammation.

 Working with a therapist, either in person or through an online platform like BetterHelp, is an effective way to learn how to cope with depression and manage the symptoms that may accompany it.
 One study found that online mindfulness-based cognitive therapy (MBCT) could be as effective as in-person therapy in treating depressive disorders.